storj/docs/app/(docs)/object-mount/linux/installation/mac/page.md

 ## Install in Linux containers
 If installing on your Mac's local user is not preferred, you can install Object Mount within a container of your choice.

 We provide instructions here for installing within Docker containers using Ubuntu images.
-These instructions can be adapted to other Linux distributions, as well other virtualisation technologies such as Rancher, and OrbStack.
+These instructions can be adapted to other Linux distributions, as well other virtualization technologies such as Rancher, and OrbStack.

 These instructions depend on the architecture of you Mac, please follow the appropriate guide:
 {% tabs %}